FennexFox/FIN-Codes/README.md

 ## FicsitOS:tm:
 Some Out-Of-Box:tm: OS-thingy, primariliy comes with a bsic blueprint-thingy for standard IO terminal with CLI and Package Installer to import some libary-thingy from online(this github, maybe?) or from mainframe of your factory, to reduce ad-hoc implementations all over the factories and efficient installations on new production sites.

+Might be a fork of [this resource](https://discord.com/channels/735877487808086088/735879752522399804/1259111023093485630)?

-## BasicLibraries
+## BasicLibraries (OOD)
-Some useful libraries like unit conversion, vanilla sign control and etc.
+Some useful libraries like unit conversion, vanilla sign control and etc. Need to be updated to use Structs and other stuffs.

-## AdaptiveProduction
-The biggest problem with using non-belt logistics is dealing with variable throughput.
-With these codes, I want to adaptively adjust the production rate based on input and output inventory so that no production line runs out of material.

 ## LogisticsControl
 I wanted to keep track of non-belt logistics, so I tried to code some control systems and its database.
 I need some more time to figure out what to do.
+It would heavily utilize [ModularLoadBalancer](https://ficsit.app/mod/LoadBalancers).

+## ElevatorSystem
+The primary purpose is to lock the elevator door when the cabin is not at the floor, so you won't fall off; which is not yet possible due to [LinearMotion](https://ficsit.app/mod/LinearMotion) limitations.
+Hopefully, this will be resolved soon:tm:.
+Secondary purposes are to make a nice-looking and practical interface console and indicators.